Caringbah High School: Green Edge

 In 2009, Green Edge, the school's environmental committee began (unnamed until 2012).
 The aim of the team is to promote environmental sustainability within the school community.
 It has undertaken activities such as upgrading light switches to energy efficient timers, introducing a worm farm system, and a school garden.
 After a period of inactivity, the Green Edge team was re-established in 2015 by a Year 11 student.

 Debating

 The school maintains several debating teams consisting of students from all grades, participating in regional debating competitions.
 In 2014, and 2018 a team of Year 10 students won the grand final of the Les Gordon History Debating Competition.

 Duke of Edinburgh Award

 Caringbah High offers the Duke of Edinburgh Award program as a co-curricular activity.
 In October 1973, Prince Philip, Duke of Edinburgh himself presented the award at the school.
 Newspaper clippings of the Duke's visit are on display in the Caringbah High School Library.

 HSC results

-Caringbah High School students achieve consistently high marks in the Higher School Certificate (HSC).
-In the years 2000–2007, of the 150 student cohort, on average 11 students achieved 99+ (7%), 23 achieved 98+ (15%), and 48 achieved 95+ (31%), with over 98% of students gaining entrance into university.
-In the 2009 student HSC cohort the average ATAR was 87.8, with 60% of students achieving an ATAR 90+.
+In 2000–2007, of the 150 student cohort, on average, 11 students achieved 99+ (7%), 23 achieved 98+ (15%), and 48 achieved 95+ (31%), with over 98% of students gaining entrance into university.
+In 2009 student, the average ATAR was 87.8, with 60% of students achieving an ATAR 90+.

-The school's HSC rankings from 2007 to 2024 according to Better Education were:
+The school's HSC rankings from 2007 onwards were: